 Summary in 50 Words or Less: The length of a sentence and the consequences one faces are the primary differences between a felony and a misdemeanor, although some may argue that felony conduct is generally more serious than misdemeanor conduct.

 When the prosecutor assigned to the case decides to bring the case as a felony, our office always considers whether and how we can reclassify the case as a misdemeanor under Penal Code § 17(b).
 We also look to see if any of the client’s prior convictions (if he or she has any) can be reduced to misdemeanors under Prop 64 (the Adult Use of Marijuana Act) or Prop 47.
 In evaluating whether the facts and circumstances of the case allow us to argue for “17(b) relief,” or any other means of reducing a felony to a misdemeanor, our clients often ask us the fundamental question of what is the difference between a felony and a misdemeanor.

-Most people, from exposure to the news and television, appreciate that a felony is the most serious type of change a prosecutor can bring.
+Most people, from exposure to the news and television, appreciate that a felony is the most serious type of charge a prosecutor can bring.
 Most people are aware that a felony conviction can involve prison, being denied parole or even a sentence of death.
 Most people also understand that a felony conviction carries with it a stigma that lasts a lifetime.
 That stigma is related to being barred for life from owning a firearm, losing one’s right to vote (while in prison and on parole) and losing one’s right to serve on a jury (until the right is restored through a certificate of rehabilitation or a pardon).